Learning Without Losing Identity: Capability Evolution for Embodied Agents: Formal Framework

 \begin{definition}[Embodied Capability Module] An \emph{Embodied Capability Module} (ECM) at version~$k$ is a tuple

-where $\theta^{(k)}$ denotes learnable parameters (e.g.\ neural network weights, code, or LLM prompts), $\mathcal{I}_c$ and $\mathcal{O}_c$ are the input and output interfaces, and $\phi_c$ is a \emph{capability descriptor} (natural-language specification of what the module does and when it applies). \end{definition}
+where $\theta^{(k)}$ denotes learnable parameters (e.g.\ neural network weights, code, or LLM prompts), $\mathcal{I}_c$ and $\mathcal{O}_c$ are the input and output interfaces, and $\phi_c$ is a \emph{capability descriptor} specifying what the module does and when it applies. \end{definition}

 At any time step~$t$ the system maintains a \emph{capability set}:

 where each $c_i^{(k_i)}$ is the latest version of the $i$-th ECM.